Dashboards#

 Panel pane objects#

-So far we have only seen Panel used as a source of widgets, but Panel also offers pane objects that can display various types of data (including output from just about any plotting library).
-First let’s import Panel and load the extension:
+So far we have only focused on Panel being used as a source of widgets and reactive pipelines, but you’ve also seen some Pane objects from Panel that can display various types of data (including output from just about any plotting library).
+To explore those, first let’s import Panel and load the extension:

 import pathlib